emulk/covid19/README.md

 ## Covid19 Real Time News and Dashboard
 ### Description
-Follow all the news and track covid19 virus.
+Follow all the news and track covid19 virus and the COVID-19 vaccine.
 <br/>
 nCovid19.it is a live coronavirus dashboard tracker.
 Follow the url to see data, maps, social media trends, and learn about prevention measures.

+You can learn more about the Vaccine

 Coronavirus disease situation dashboard presents official daily counts of COVID-19 cases and deaths worldwide.